 - Contract duration: for how long will the customer pay the monthly subscription cost - a month, half a year, a few years?

 - Discounted price: this is the monthly price of one subscription for one user after the discount - make sure to take a look at it.

 - Monthly cost: it's calculated as the discounted price multiplied by the number of seats.
 It is the amount of money you'll receive each month.

-- Annual cost: this is the ACV, or the annual contract value.
-You will make that much each year of this customer's subscription.
+- Annual cost: this is the annual contract value.
+This is the amount of money you will make each year on this customer's subscription.

 - Contract value: this is the TCV, or total contract value.
-It's the total that you will make, considering the contract duration - if the contract exceeds a year, it will be higher than ACV.
+It's the total that you will make considering the contracts duration - if the contract exceeds a year, it will be higher than the ACV.

 If you would like to analyze the marketing aspect of your business, try the online marketing conversion calculator.